ethereum/EIPs/EIPS/eip-1.md

 Once the idea has been vetted, your next responsibility will be to present (by means of an EIP) the idea to the reviewers and all interested parties, invite editors, developers, and the community to give feedback on the aforementioned channels.
 You should try and gauge whether the interest in your EIP is commensurate with both the work involved in implementing it and how many parties will have to conform to it.
 For example, the work required for implementing a Core EIP will be much greater than for an ERC and the EIP will need sufficient interest from the Ethereum client teams.
 Negative community feedback will be taken into consideration and may prevent your EIP from moving past the Draft stage.

-### Core EIPs
+#### Core EIPs

-*Core EIPs are the responsibility of the Core Developers.*  The Editors treat them as an independent Working Group, and therefore act primarilily as publishers.

-As such, we don't specify very much about the format of the document -- e.g. required sections, notations, references, etc. -- or the associated workflow.
-Our job is to accept proposals as Drafts, keep them under source control, and work with the authors to ensure that Final EIPs meet the standards of style and usage laid out here.

-Editorially, a **Final EIP** must be just that: "in a state of finality."
-For Core EIPs that happens when they actually go live on the Ethereum mainnet -- after that the network can't be changed without another fork.

-So given that they require client implementations to be considered **Final** (see "EIPs Process" below), you will need to either provide an implementation for clients or convince clients to implement your EIP.
+Given that Core EIPs require client implementations to be considered **Final** (see "EIPs Process" below), you will need to either provide an implementation for clients or convince clients to implement your EIP.

 The best way to get client implementers to review your EIP is to present it on an AllCoreDevs call.
 You can request to do so by posting a comment linking your EIP on an [AllCoreDevs agenda GitHub Issue](https://github.com/ethereum/pm/issues).